Aaron VanderWeele was named 2007 International Euphonium Player of the Year –

-In 2007 Mr. VanderWeele was named International Euphonium Player of the Year—only the third American to ever receive that prestigious recognition.
+only the third American to receive that prestigious recognition.

-For 16 years Mr. VanderWeele was the distinguished Euphonium Soloist of the world famous New York Staff Band.
-He has toured the world and performed in esteemed venues including Carnegie Hall with Elton John and Lincoln Center with the Canadian Brass & Principal Brass of the New York Philharmonic.
-Solo performances include Royal Albert Hall, Queen Elizabeth Hall, Philips Arena.
-Recently he has given Master Classes at the Boston Conservatory of Music, Montclair State University John J. Cali School of Music, and was an Adjunct Faculty Instructor of Euphonium at Nyack College.
+From 1993 to 2009, Mr. VanderWeele was the distinguished Euphonium Soloist of the New York Staff Band (NYSB).
+He was re-appointed to the NYSB Fall 2015.
+He has performed at Carnegie Hall with Elton John and Lincoln Center with the Canadian Brass & Principal Brass of the New York Philharmonic.
+He has also performed with the New Jersey Symphony Orchestra and the West Point Band.
+Solo performances include Royal Albert Hall, Queen Elizabeth Hall, Philips Arena, and Princeton University’s Richardson Auditorium.